Self-control: Human and non-human

-Some in the field of developmental psychology think of self-control in a way that takes into account that sometimes impulsiveness is the more adaptive response.
-In their view, a normal individual should have the capacity to be either impulsive or controlled depending on which is the most adaptive.
-However, there is comparatively less research conducted along these lines.

-Self-control has been theorized to be a measurable variable in humans, although there are many different tests and means of measuring it.
-In the worst circumstances people with the most self-control and resilience have the best chance of defying the odds they are faced with, such as poverty, bad schooling, unsafe communities, etc. Those at a disadvantage but with high self-control go on to higher education, professional jobs, and psychosocial outcomes, although there is conflicting evidence on health impacts later in adulthood.

-The psychological phenomenon known as "John Henryism" posits that when goal-oriented, success-minded people strive ceaselessly in the absence of adequate support and resources, they can—like the eponymous 19th-century folk hero who fell dead of an aneurysm after besting a steam-powered drill in a railroad-spike-driving competition—work themselves to death (or toward it).
-In the 1980s, socio-epidemiologist Sherman James found that black Americans in North Carolina suffered disproportionately from heart disease and strokes.
-He suggested "John Henryism" as the cause of this phenomenon.
+Logue, whose work is discussed further below, reports that in her research, it was boys who displayed less self-control than girls.
+She notes that in adulthood, sex differences tend to diminish as individuals become more aware of the consequences associated with impulsive actions.
+This may suggest that the ability to exert self-control improves with maturity and experience.

+Some theorists have noted that impulsive responses can be adaptive in certain contexts, although far less research has examined this possibility compared to work emphasizing the benefits of self-control.

+Self-control has been conceptualized as a measurable human trait, and numerous tests have been developed to assess it.
+Longitudinal research has found that individuals with higher self-control often achieve better educational, occupational, and psychosocial outcomes, although evidence regarding its long-term health implications is mixed.

+The construct known as John Henryism describes a high-effort coping style proposed by socio-epidemiologist Sherman James.
+It characterizes individuals who persistently exert effort to overcome social and economic barriers, even when resources are limited.
+James's research linked this coping pattern to elevated risks of hypertension and cardiovascular strain among Black Americans in North Carolina, particularly in contexts of chronic stress and disadvantage.
+The term draws on the American folk hero John Henry, whose legendary death followed intense physical labor; the concept has since been discussed in both academic and popular accounts of stress and health inequalities.

 Alternatives

 Using compassion, gratitude, and healthy pride to create positive emotional motivation can be less stressful, less vulnerable to rationalization, and more likely to succeed than the traditional strategy of using logic and willpower to suppress behavior that resonates emotionally.
 Similarly, the use of healthy habits and strategies that eliminate the need for effortful inhibition reduce reliance on willpower.

-Philosopher Immanuel Kant, at the beginning of one of his main works, "Groundwork of the Metaphysics of Morals", mentions the term "Selbstbeherrschung"—self-control—in a way such that it does not play a key role in his account of virtue.
+Philosopher Immanuel Kant, at the beginning of one of his main works, Groundwork of the Metaphysics of Morals, mentions the term "Selbstbeherrschung"—self-control—in a way such that it does not play a key role in his account of virtue.
 He argues instead that qualities such as self-control and moderation of affect and passions are mistakenly taken to be absolutely good.